Dimitri-Ollivier/Mspr-Java-Console-Application/README.md

 # MSPRjava

-Développement Application For the Mspr Java
+Java Console application for the MSPR Development